jennguyen1/nhuyhoa/_posts/2016-03-26-Factor-Analysis.md

 This figure shows that there is correlation across subjects, revealing a potential underlying hidden factor (academic ability).
 There is also higher correlation within STEM fields and within humanities fields.
 This reveals a potential hidden factor that of STEM/humanities ability.

-We can model these hidden factors with factor analysis.
+These hidden factors can be modeld with factor analysis.

 # Difference Between Factor Analysis and PCA